juacodiazolivieri-debug/urban-charge-hub/README.md

 # Urban Charge Hub
-**Innovation...**.
-​Innovation in sustainable electric mobility for Montevideo.
+​**Innovation...** in sustainable electric mobility for Montevideo.
 ​Project Description
 ​This project aims to transform underutilized urban infrastructure (such as former security booths) into fast-charging hubs for personal electric mobility vehicles (scooters, electric bicycles).
 Our goal is to decentralize the charging network, facilitating the adoption of clean transportation in the city.
 ​Problem